Awards & Scholarships for English Majors

 The Department of English currently grants two scholarships, which are awarded to juniors or seniors:

 - The Constance Campo Scholarship … Established in memory of Constance Campo, who was a longtime member of the English Department staff, this scholarship is for a non-traditional student who has demonstrated excellence in his or her studies.
 This scholarship is awarded to someone who has shown sensitivity to gender and diversity issues as did Ms. Campo.
+A student graduating this semester will not meet the criteria unless he/she is continuing on to an Eastern graduate program in the subsequent semester.

 - The David and Janet Philips Scholarship … Established in honor of David and Janet Philips by their children, Donald, Kimberly, Evan, and Sandra (all ECSU graduates), this scholarship is funded through contributions from family, friends, and colleagues of David Philips, ECSU English Professor Emeritus, who retired from teaching in 1990.
 It is awarded annually to an undergraduate student who has excelled in the field of English, and has participated in theater, the student literary journal Eastern Exposure, or the Campus Lantern.